3 Financial Tips For Self-Employed Women

 A robust emergency fund can help you take on these expenses even if you don’t have the cash on hand.
 Tap into these emergency savings before you take out online installment loans or draw against a line of credit.

-While these financial products may provide a substitute for savings in unexpected emergencies, they shouldn’t be your first line of defense.
-Although unexpected emergencies may be hard to predict, part of your role as a successful entrepreneur is planning for the worst-case scenario so that you know how to handle these bills when they do arrive.
+Although these financial products may provide a substitute for savings in unexpected emergencies, your emergency fund should always remain your first line of defense.
+This fund can then, if and when the need arises, be substituted with other financing options.
+After all, while unexpected emergencies may be hard to predict, part of your role as a successful entrepreneur is planning for the worst-case scenario so that you know how to handle these bills when they do arrive.

 2. Pay Yourself First